 - Easier travel charging: Can be conveniently charged via its USB port.

 - Easier fill-in: Has a small integrated flash to brighten shadows of backlit subjects.

 - Easier wireless transfer: Supports Bluetooth for image sharing without cables.

 - More modern: Reflects 2 years and 8 months of technical progress since the Q Typ 116 launch.

-If the count of relative strengths (bullet points above) is taken as a measure, the Q Typ 116 emerges as the winner of the contest (12 : 10 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the Q Typ 116 comes out slightly ahead of the GX9 (12 : 11 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.
 A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Leica Q Typ 116 and the Panasonic GX9 place the cameras among the top in their class?
 Find out in the latest Best Prime Lens Compact Camera and Best Mirrorless Interchangeable Lens Camera listings whether the two cameras rank among the cream of the crop.

 In any case, while the comparison of the spec-sheets of cameras can offer a general idea of their imaging potential, it remains incomplete and does no justice, for example, to the way the Q Typ 116 or the GX9 perform in practice.
 User reviews that are available, for instance, at amazon can sometimes shed light on these issues, but such feedback is all too often partial, inconsistent, and inaccurate.